January 11, 2020

 Cooking with one essential ingredient missing can be frustrating.
 However, you can take it as a challenge and experiment with what you have in your pantry to recreate the distinct aroma and flavor you are after.

-With these replacements, you can definitely cook up your dish with no problem.
+With these cumin substitutions, you can definitely cook up your dish with no problem.